ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 The Continuous Bag-of-Words model (CBOW) can be thought of as the reverse of the skip-gram, though it achieves the same end goal of creating embeddings for the words in a corpus.
 In the CBOW model, the input-output pairs are generated as follows:

 $$ \{\big((w_{o-c},\dots,w_{o+c}),\ w_o\big)\ |\ 0\leq o\leq W,\  c \neq 0\} $$
 One may notice in the Skip-Gram model the input-output pairs are both of the same dimension.
 This is not true of the CBOW model.
-So, we define a function $g:\ \mathbb{R}^{2c-1\times V}\mapsto$ to be a a concatenating or averaging function which then is multiplied  on a word-level the goal becomes to maximize:
+So, we define a function $g:\ \mathbb{R}^{2c-1\times V}\to \mathbb{R}$ to be a a concatenating or averaging function which then is multiplied  on a word-level the goal becomes to maximize:

 $$ p(w_o|w_{o-j},\dots,w_{o+j}; \theta) = \frac{exp\big(g(w_o)^T\theta\big)}{ \displaystyle\sum_{i=0}^V exp\big(g(w_i)^T\theta\big)}$$